 The concept of local facultative reinsurance, as opposed to co-insurance, also contributes to excessive price reductions as companies compete to write the business and declare 100% of the risk in their gross premiums written but then only retain a fraction.

-On the other hand, the model of co-insurance does not create this pressure as each insurer will declare their respective share of the gross premium and, therefore, eliminates the urge to cut the price to win the account.
+On the other hand, the model of co-insurance does not create this pressure as each insurer will declare their respective share of the gross premium and, therefore, eliminates the urge to

 Who leads will be dictated by the capacity of the insurers participating.
 Also local facultative inward placements and 100% fronting tend to distort market figures and statistics.

+Instead of raising the barriers to trade I would recommend that implementation of regulations are effected promptly.
 We have to ensure that regulations are not subject to interpretation and that the terms of trade are clearly defined.

 Regulations should not differentiate to the extent of creating a different level playing fields for insurance providers.
 We need to review our industry’s accounting standards and solvency requirements in line with the changing economic environment.
 We need to consider risk-based capital and the vast exposures keeping in mind the high values at risk and concentrations we have in the region when compared to the premiums that are being charged.
 Let us be proactive and not wait for the bang as we might have problems surviving the next fallout.